Elliot518/ElliotHelloTalkTopics/Language/English/Vocabulary/Vocabulary.md

 > Procrastination is the act of delaying or postponing tasks, often to a later time, despite knowing that it might lead to negative consequences.
 It involves avoiding doing a task that needs to be accomplished, and instead, choosing to do something else.

 foster 促进,培养 <br>

+petty 小心眼 <br>
+complaining too much about things that are not important <br>